 Compared to the private limited liability company which is preferred by those opening small and medium-sized enterprises, the public limited liability company, shortly known as the PLC, is more appropriate for those seeking to start a large business in Malta.
 The main characteristics of the PLC in Malta are:

-- - it can trade on the Stock Exchange;
+- it can trade on the Stock Exchange;

-- - it must have at least two shareholders in order to be registered;
+- it must have at least two shareholders in order to be registered;

-- - it must have at least two directors and a secretary;
+- it must have at least two directors and a secretary;

-- - at least 25 of the share capital must be deposited upon registration;
+- at least 25 of the share capital must be deposited upon registration;

-- - the name of the company must contain the abbreviation PLC.
+- the name of the company must contain the abbreviation PLC.

 How to register a public limited liability company in Malta in 2023

+The Maltese public limited liability is mostly known as a joint stock company in other countries and large foreign investors set up this type of company in this country in order to have access to the capital markets in the EU.
 In order to register a PLC in Malta, the investor must comply with all the requirements mentioned above based on which they will have the memorandum and articles of association prepared, notarized by a public notary and filed with the Companies Registrar in Malta.
 Based on these documents the public limited liability company will be issued its certificate of registration.

 One should note that a public limited liability company in Malta can offer shares to the public.
 However, such structure cannot issue any kind of application for its shares unless the enterprise is incorporated and the issuance implicates a prospectus in this sense.